IrinaSing/Readeer/README.md

   ### Changing Details of a Book

 This route allows user to change the details of a book which is owned by the specified user.
+This route is not allowed to change 'id', 'userId' and 'createdAt' fields of the book.

 - **URL**